dbltoe/documentation/content/user/first_steps/hosting.md

 but **not** Windows with IIS.

-Most users will want a hosting account that offers a Control Panel, such as CPanel.
+Most users will want a hosting account that offers a Control Panel, such as cPanel.
 The control panel gives you easy access to the underlying operating system functionality.

 The Zen Cart project recommends a number of hosting providers on